About Presbyterians Today

 Kathleen Cannon, senior production specialist

 Kati was owner/partner in a publication management company, TL Communications, Inc. For 10 years they published the PCS Journal, a bi-monthly magazine for the Professional Clubmakers Society at Persimmon Ridge Golf course.
-In 2005 she produced a local magazine focused on motorcycles.
-Kati studied fine arts at U of L and computer graphics at Louisville Tech.
-She spent 12 years in electronic prepress field and was EPP manager for 5 before switching to publication management.
+In 2005 she designed and produced a local magazine focused on a free spirited motorcycle lifestyle.
+Kati studied fine arts at U of L, commercial art at JCC and computer graphics at Louisville Technical Institute.
+She has 30 years commercial printing background, focusing on electronic prepress.
+Kati was Electronic prepress manager at QC Printing/Papa Johns Print Network before going into business for herself.

 Jan/Feb – Bible; spirituality Deadline: October 1, 2012